 And for the record, it’s not our first (or second) pick for the healthiest meal.
 There are plenty of other ways to get whole foods on the dinner table, fast.
 However, we also live (and cook) in the real (crazy) world, and sometimes unwrapping a box and opening the oven is genuinely all you can handle at the end of an insane workday.

 The good news is that there have never been so many healthier options in the frozen food aisle.
-The “better for you” frozen pizza category has been exploding, and we’ve taste tested almost all of the options and read the nutrition facts to bring you this list of the ones you should opt for.
-Because most are still high in sodium and calories, they’re not everyday foods, they’re once-in-a-blue-moon foods.
+The better-for-you frozen pizza category has been exploding, and we’ve taste tested almost all of the options and read the nutrition facts to bring you this list of the ones you should opt for.

 1. American Flatbread Revolution